-- Using CLI: See below - Using OMERO.web: See User guides
+- · CLI: See below - OMERO.web and OMERO.insight

 The omero chgrp command moves objects between groups.
 Further help is available using the -h option:

 '''

 $ omero chgrp -h

 '''

 This command will move entire graphs of objects based on the IDs of the topmost objects.
 The command can be modified to include the movement of objects that would, by default, be excluded or exclude objects that would, by default, be included using the omero chgrp --include and omero chgrp --exclude options.